dkeightley/macOS-setup/README.md

 ## Other bits..

-If you like having some Docker OS's and apps locally for testing etc here's a good set to have pull'ed down.
+If you like having some common Docker container layers pre-seeded locally for testing etc here's a good set to have pulled down.

 ```
-for i in nginx centos ubuntu logstash swarm redis kibana elasticsearch jenkins
+for i in nginx alpine centos ubuntu redis
   do
     docker pull $i
 done